dwy2002/AOSP-github-initiator/README.md

 # AOSP-github-initiator
-This tools helps building your own AOSP organization and porting all source code of AOSP to it
+This tool helps building your own AOSP organization and porting all source code of AOSP to it

 ### Prerequisites
 1. Create a mirror of Google AOSP and repo init+sync to your local machine, refer to https://source.android.com/source/downloading for details.
 In this case, we sync the source code to the local folder eg. /home/git/aosp